floragunncom/search-guard-docs/logstash.md

 Configuring logstash is similar to configuring Kibana, so we recommend that you read the Kibana chapter.
 Most principles, especially the Kibana server user / logstash user, are nearly identical.

-The sample configuration files that ship with Search Guard already contains a user named `logstash`.
-The correct permissions for this user are already configured as well.
+The sample configuration files that ship with Search Guard already contains a `logstash` user with the necessary permissions.
 So you can use the sample config files to quickly set up a Search Guard secured logstash installation for testing purposes.

 ## Principles

 From an Elasticsearch / Search Guard point of view, logstash is merely an HTTP client, just like curl or a browser.
-Logstash connects to Elasticsearch via the REST API, creates indices and reads and writes documents from and to these indices.
-So, in order to use Search Guard in conjunction with logstash, you just need to perform the following steps:
+Logstash connects to Elasticsearch via the REST API, creates indices and reads and writes documents to and from these indices.
+In order to use Search Guard in conjunction with logstash, you just need to perform the following steps:

 * Configure logstash to use HTTPS instead of HTTP.
- * If you want to verify the servers certificate (optional, but recommended), you need to provide the path to the keystore containing your Root CA as well.
+ * If you want to verify the server's certificate (optional, but recommended), you need to provide the path to the keystore containing your Root CA as well.
 * Configure the logstash username and password.
- * When talking to Elasticsearch, logstash uses this username and password to identify itself.
+ * When talking to Elasticsearch, logstash uses this username and password.
 * Set up the logstash user and its permissions in the Search Guard configuration.
  * You can use the sample config files shipped with Search Guard for a quick start.